jagadishb1409/pythontutorials/014-Regular-Expressions/readme.md

 print(matches)
 ````

 In the code above, we define a regular expression pattern that matches phone numbers in the format (123) 456-7890.
-We use the findall() function to find all occurrences of the pattern in the text.
+We use the 'findall()' function to find all occurrences of the pattern in the text.
 The matches variable contains a list of all the phone numbers found in the text.

 ## Replacing text